Referral

 • Inadequate diet

-• Medications, e.g., aspirin, NSAIDs, SSRIs, anticoagulant therapy, corticosteroids
+• Medications, e.g., aspirin, NSAIDs, SSRIs, anticoagulant therapy, corticosteroids, long-term use of PPIs over 2 years

 • Others, e.g., blood donation, familial diseases